royboy789/gutenberg-object-plugin/README.md

 ## WHERE
 Data will be saved in a new database table `[prefix]_gutes_arrays`

+## REST API
+I have included a filter to adda `editor_block` to the normal post content response.

 ## API
 Included is 2 new API endpoints to save and get the data:
 * `wp-json/gutes-db/v1/[post-id]` - Supports __GET__ & __POST__